I have a client who insists on putting granite counters in the kitchens of every duplex she buys.

 That’s why it’s important to know who your prospective tenant is, and to consider what’s important to them when making your decisions.

-While a fenced back yard might be enormously appealing, I should also share that while this suburb has very few duplexes, most of them are within a two block radius of one another.
+While a fenced backyard might be enormously appealing, I should also share that while this suburb has very few duplexes, most of them are within a two-block radius of one another.

-A granite counter top may help distinguish her property from the competition.
+A granite countertop may help distinguish her property from the competition.
 But is it worth $50 more a month in rent?
-Or would a fenced back yard bring a better return?
+Or would a fenced backyard bring a better return?

 The neighborhood will decide.
 So too will yours.
 Consider its personality when you’re fixing up your duplex.
-Not only will it save you money at the Home Depot checkout, it will help you make more on the first of every month when rent comes due.
+Not only will it save you money at the Home Depot checkout, but it will also help you make more on the first of every month when rent comes due.